Skip to main content

 UND also offers a Graduate Certificate in Special Education.

-Online Special Education Program
+Online Accelerated Special Education Program

 • We offer an approved teacher certification program for North Dakota that is transferable to most states.